Performing a Sign Test In Exercises 7–22, (a) identify the claim ... | Study Prep in Pearson+

 Hypothesis Testing

 Hypothesis testing is a statistical method used to make decisions about a population based on sample data.
 It involves formulating two competing hypotheses: the null hypothesis (H0), which represents a statement of no effect or no difference, and the alternative hypothesis (Ha), which represents the claim being tested.
-The goal is to determine whether there is enough evidence in the sample data to reject H0 in favor of Ha.
+In this case, H0 would state that the median age is less than or equal to 30, while Ha would assert that the median age is greater than 30.

 Recommended video: